Sunday, December 8, 2013

 The Doctor is thrown clear, waking in the salvage ship.
 Clara is still trapped inside.
 As she tries to catch her bearings, the Doctor bluffs Gregor, his brutish brother Bram (Mark Oliver), and android Tricky (Jahvel Hall) into going into the TARDIS to rescue her.
 But once inside, all Gregor can see is the salvage of a lifetime - While Clara discovers that she is not alone in the ship, as burned zombie-like creatures pursue her through the maze of rooms and corridors!

-"The Doctor lies."
-Well, he certainly does a lot of lying in this episode.
+The Doctor: "The Doctor lies."
+Well, he certainly does a lot of that in this episode.
 He lies to the salvage crew in order to get them to help search for Clara.
 He lies to them again when he sets a fake self-destruct to motivate them in that search.
 He lies to Clara about the nature of the burned creatures stalking the corridors.
 "Secrets protect us," he insists to Clara, "Secrets make us safe!"
 But the more dishonest he is, the more Clara reacts to him with fear.
 He can't quite make himself trust that she is only what she says she is - And whether he remembers the events of this episode or not (which is left vague), I doubt he'll have properly learned that lesson.

 The labyrinth of TARDIS corridors rearrange themselves to impede the characters' progress.
 Games with time, as the creatures stalking the characters are revealed to be... well, I won't spoil that for anyone who hasn't seen it, but I certainly enjoyed watching that plot point slide into place at just the right moment for the two creatures who were fused together.
 And the suspended explosion, with the debris floating in mid-air as the Doctor and Clara walk through it...
 All wonderfully realized, all of it the exact sort of thing I love in this sort of show.